 Metal Clay: Wild Roses Necklace Project Tutorial from Cool Tools

 BRONZclay Pendant Project Video Demo by Mark Nelson of Rio Grande

 Lorena Angulo Demonstrates How She Makes a Hollow Metal Clay Pot or Vessel Over a Balloon

 Getting Started with BRONZclay by Tonya Davidson

-How to Work with BRONZclay - Mark Nelson from Rio Grande
+How to Work with BRONZclay Video With Mark Nelson From Rio Grande

 Conditioning BRONZclay Video Demo by Mardel Rein of Cool Tools

-How to Make a BRONZclay Musical Bracelet - Rio Grande / Beads Baubles and Jewels
+How to Make a BRONZclay Musical Bracelet With Rio Grande and Beads, Baubles and Jewels

 Thanks and Acknowledgment

 This article represents the collective expertise, experience, and creative explorations of dozens of bronze clay artists, inventors and other experts.
 I am incredibly grateful for their generous contributions to this article and to the metal clay community's growing body of knowledge about working with bronze clay.